iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.45.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 3 reviews"/>
 </p>

+> After Updating it is not installing I tried 100 times, can you solve this problem ASAP please<br> :date: __2021-02-23 18:19:36__

+> Tricky to register on this if you are a non-driver without a current passport (and who needs to renew a passport in a lockdown?).
+I've yet to make this work.
+I was discouraged by this and abandoned a previous attempt, but still pressing on for now this time.
+And, incidentally, though I can download this to my tablet, the Covid NHS one is incompatible.
+The benefits to all in better accessibility must be obvious, surely?
+Way to go with improving the reliability of your statistics!<br> :date: __2021-02-20 00:45:31__

 > Tried to update the app and it won't work.
 Uninstalled the original to start again and that won't load.
 Is there a problem I a ready had the app on my phone and have been using it satisfactorily for months.
 It was only when I was asked to update it and it wouldn't let me use it until I did, that I had problems with it.
 My phone is up to date and has plenty of storage and memory.
 It is the app which has the problem.
 It was fine until the update.<br> :date: __2021-02-12 02:53:10__